jharris126/tableau-data-update-api-samples/README.md

 ## Summary

-This is a very simple python example use case for the upcoming Tableau Data Update API.
-Upon GA, this project will be updated with any syntax changes and more example use cases.
+The Tableau Data Update REST API allows Hyper API users to push delta changes extract refresh changes to Hyper data living on Tableau Server without the need to bring the entire .hyper file down to your local environment and publish it back up.
+This repo holds a few simple examples to help python Hyper API users understand what the API data and how to interact with it in as brief of code as possible that can be used as a template for building their own use cases.

 ## Setup

 ### Tableau Online Developer Site
-This is an API pre-release only available to members of the [Tableau DataDev Program](https://www.tableau.com/developer).
+This is API is currently in pre-release and only available to members of the [Tableau DataDev Program](https://www.tableau.com/developer).
 Follow the link to join today!

 ### Python Package Requirements: